 In other words, in many cases, there is a 2-4 year statute of limitations on malpractice claims in Florida with several exceptions (i.e. a minor child was involved).
 Furthermore, cases involving fraud, intentional misrepresentation, or concealment carry a 7 year maximum limit on filing a claim.
 As a result, it’s imperative to have your case reviewed by our legal and medical professionals as soon as possible.

 SPEAK WITH OUR MEDICAL MALPRACTICE ATTORNEYS

-To arrange a free and private legal consultation, call the Florida medical malpractice attorneys of Di Pietro Partners, LLP at (800) 712-8462 today.
+To arrange a free and private legal consultation, call the Florida medical malpractice attorneys of Di Pietro Partners at (800) 712-8462 today.